Zachxry/Zachxry/README.md

-- :octocat: @Zachxry
+- @Zachxry
 - UTSA Cyber Security Graduate
-- Interested in Web Security, CTF's, Developement, and Bug Hunting.
+- Interested in Offensive Security, CTF's, Developement, and Bug Hunting.
 - Working on personal projects
-- Contact via twitter Zachxry_FM
+- Contact via LinkedIn Zachary Marmolejo

 <!---
 Zachxry/Zachxry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.